Yonghongwei/Gradient-Centralization/README.md

 <div  align="center"><img src="https://github.com/Yonghongwei/Gradient-Centralization/blob/master/fig/gradient.png" height="50%" width="50%" alt="Illustration of the GC operation on gradient matrix/tensor of weights in the fully-connected layer (left) and convolutional layer (right)."/></div>

 GC can be viewed as a projected gradient descent method with a constrained loss function.
 The Lipschitzness of the constrained loss function and its gradient is better so that the training process becomes more efficient and stable.
-Our experiments on various applications, including general image classification, fine-grained image classification, detection and segmentation and Person ReID demonstrate that GC can consistently improve the performance of DNN learning.
+Our experiments on various applications, including `general image classification`, `fine-grained image classification`, `detection and segmentation` and `Person ReID` demonstrate that GC can consistently improve the performance of DNN learning.

 <div  align="center"><img src="https://github.com/Yonghongwei/Gradient-Centralization/blob/master/fig/projected_Grad.png" height="60%" width="60%" alt=""/></div>